 - Release Date

-The film opens as David Sumner (Dustin Hoffman) and his British wife, Amy (Susan George), have moved from America into a farmhouse in Amy’s hometown village on the English countryside.
+The film opens as David Sumner (Dustin Hoffman) and his British wife, Amy (Susan George), have moved from America into a farmhouse in Amy’s hometown village in the English countryside.
 He’s a mathematician and professor whose work consumes him; she’s likely a former student of his, and she tests their love every time David chooses his study over her need for attention.
-Marital resentment runs wild, as neither partner will relinquish their tension and in fact opt to antagonize one another.
+Marital resentment runs wild, as neither partner will relinquish their tension and, in fact, opt to antagonize each other.
 When she can’t get attention from David, Amy takes to flirting with the workmen who are repairing the Sumner’s farmhouse.
 A child of the Sixties, she walks about brawless, and Peckinpah’s camera stops to ogle her from the workmen’s point of view.
 Her flirtations escalate the workmen’s jealousy of the smartypants American and his beautiful wife, and they begin taunting him.
-Playful jibes become threatening displays from which David always backs down; rather than stand up for himself, he tries to become their friends.
-And it seems they go along with his plan when they invite him to go hunting in woods.
+Playful jibes become threatening displays from which David always backs down; rather than stand up for himself, he tries to become their friend.
+And it seems they go along with his plan when they invite him to go hunting in the woods.

 Based on Gordon Williams’ story The Siege of Trencher’s Farm, Peckinpah was asked to change the title because it sounded too much like a Western, the only genre Peckinpah had explored on film thus far.
 The director lifted his title from Chinese philosopher Lao Tzu’s The Book of 5,000 Characters, from a passage that placed “straw dogs” between Heaven and Earth, caught between two ideals, always divided in a torturous existence.
 In this ambiguous zone, where the screenplay adapted by David Zelag Goodman (with constant rewrites by Peckinpah, producer David Melnick, and later Hoffman) takes place, the protagonist is likewise divided between his intellect and violent impulses.
 Reactions to the film were and still are equally polarized between those who grasp that Peckinpah was after more than an exploitation of masculine ideas, and those who see a celebration of man’s violent nature.